bezalel6/reliable-mcp/README.md

 2. **Windows-aware** - Uses `tree-kill` and WMI for reliable termination
 3. **Proper cleanup handlers** - Registers handlers for all termination signals
 4. **Smart config migration** - Automatically wraps all MCP servers
+5. **Self-healing** - Detects and fixes outdated migration patterns

+### Self-Healing Migrations

+The migrator now includes intelligent codemod functionality that automatically updates previously migrated configurations to use the optimal pattern.
+When `reliable-mcp` is globally installed, it will:

+- Detect configs using `npx -y reliable-mcp` (outdated pattern)
+- Convert them to use `reliable-mcp` directly (optimal pattern)
+- Eliminate Claude Code's "invalid configuration" warnings
+- No need to restore from backups - the migrator fixes configs in-place

+This means you can run `migrate-all` at any time to update ALL your configs to the current best practice.

 ## Usage Examples